Glastonbury Public Schools

 Health Practices: The 3 W’s— Wear a face covering.
 Wash hands.
 Watch distancing.

 Wear a face covering.
 Our schools, in compliance with the State of Connecticut School Reopening Plan, will require face coverings that cover the mouth and nose for all students and staff.
 Students will supply their own face coverings.
 They will be available for those who forget.
-Arrangements will be made for parents if this presents a financial hardship or if children have a medical condition (doctor’s note required) that prevents them from wearing a face covering.
+Arrangements will be made for parents if this presents a financial hardship.
 During outdoor activities/classes students will likely be able to remove their masks.

 Wash hands.
 We will require frequent student and staff hand washing and sanitizing of hands.
 We will instruct students on proper hand washing techniques.
 We will position hand sanitizer dispensers throughout the schools.